THE CRYPTO PROBLEM

 A negative diagnosis should not be based solely upon one test results.
 The Centers for Disease Control and Prevention (CDC) advise that at least 3 samples should be tested before a negative result is reported (CDC link).
 We consider this as a minimum and consider that up to six samples should be tested for highly valued reptiles.

-TREATMENT Treatment and elimination of infection is unrewarding.
+TREATMENT Treatment and elimination of infection is unrewarding although some individuals do respond well to treatment.
 The infected animal should be isolated from a group or not introduced if tests positive during quarantine.
 Different drugs have been used to control clinical signs.

-PREVENTION • Strict quarantine period of 2 months • Strict hygiene • Sequenced specific testing: Reptiland-Crypto-Testing
+PREVENTION • Strict quarantine period of at least 2 months • Strict hygiene • Sequenced specific testing and PCR testing